Primeline Crusader – Building a Brand

 LAMBPRO has had shedding sheep in our Primeline Maternal program since 2008.
 This can be traced back to LAMBPRO has had shedding sheep in our Primeline Maternal program since 2008.
 This can be traced back to two heavily used rams that likely carried a shedding gene from the Dorper breed, which was introduced into White Suffolk sheep in the late 1990s.

-The Primeline Shedding program is about more than just labour and shearer shortages.
+The Primeline Crusader program is about more than just labour and shearer shortages.
 It focuses on reducing long-term labour in sheep production, especially by cutting down on crutching, dagging, and the potential for blowfly issues.
 It follows a “little cattle” focus by providing sheep that require less labour but still deliver high production of kilograms per hectare.

 - Fertility